-After UP left so too did any chance of seeing passenger trains ever again at the terminal.
-The approaches and staging tracks at the building were soon demolished to make way for the ever-growing development of downtown Seattle and large skyscrapers now stand where these tracks once were.
-Amazingly, while the building was left for dead, it somehow survived and was beautifully restored in the 1990s, reopening to the public in 1999.
-Today, it is listed on the National Register of Historic Places and houses offices of such entities as Sound Transit, the commuter rail agency that serves the Puget Sound region.
-You can also using the terminal's stunning "Great Hall" to host large events, such as business parties and weddings.
-For more information about the history of Union Station please click here to visit this web page.
+After only 50 years serving the Pacific Northwest, Milwaukee Road pulled out of the passenger market in 1961, throwing in the towel to NP and GN, both of whom were just too well established by the time the company had launched its flagship train in the late 1940s.
+Union Pacific would carry on for another ten years until it too stopped calling there after the 1971 startup of Amtrak.
+Soon after this the approaches and staging tracks were demolished to make way for the ever-expanding development of downtown Seattle and large skyscrapers now stand where these tracks were.
+Amazingly, while the building was left for dead it was eventually restored thanks to the efforts of Nitze-Stagen with financial backing from Paul Allen.
+It reopened in October of 1999 and won the the 2000 National Historic Preservation Award for the efforts made in preserving the building's original architecture.
+Today, it is listed on the National Register of Historic Places and houses offices of Sound Transit, the commuter rail agency that serves the Puget Sound region.
+You can also using the terminal's stunning "Great Hall" to host large events, such as business parties and weddings.Home › Stations And Depots › Seattle Union Station